milowoo/generic-esim-service/README.md

 # generic-esim-service
-this is my first node.js project
+this is my first node.js project, use pgsql database and express framework.

 ## Design